ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 ### Batch Size

-**Multiple Row Inserts** are sent in batches of **1000** (Maximum for SQL Server), Firebird uses a maximum of **256** whilst other RDBMS's can be configured to use much larger batch sizes:
+**Multiple Row Inserts** are sent in batches of **1000** (Maximum for SQL Server), Firebird uses a maximum of **256** whilst other RDBMS's can be configured to use larger batch sizes:

 ```csharp
 db.BulkInsert(rows, new BulkInsertConfig {